Functions to create cache that accelerates many operations

 Value

-that contains the result of the expensive operations,
+x with a cache() that contains the result of the expensive operations,

-possible together with small derived information (such as nunique.integer64()
+possible together with small derived information (such as nunique.integer64())

 and previously cached results.